lgbt-foundation/whitepaper/whitepaper.md

 The Tokens will be carefully assigned to partners in the coming years as approved by the LGBT Token Advisory Board.

-Additional Tokens are being used to compensation for the hard work of many people that made this initiative a reality, but they are also meant as an incentive for future contributors to the LGBT Foundation.
+Additional Tokens are being used as compensation for the hard work of many people that made this initiative a reality, but they are also meant as an incentive for future contributors to the LGBT Foundation.
 All Team Tokens will be locked for at least 12 months and are vested over time while being bound to milestones and goals.

-Furthermore, some Token supply is reserved for current and future contributors of the LGBT Foundation, including service providers such as legal, marketing or technical experts, and a roster of advisors from a wide range of backgrounds.
+Furthermore, some Token supply is reserved for current and future contributors of the LGBT Foundation, including service providers such as legal, marketing or technical experts, and a roster of advisers from a wide range of backgrounds.
 The Tokens will be generally in lock-up and are vested based on milestones such as reaching a certain adaption rate or bringing a certain number of partners on board.

 ### Token Reserve